-The number of patients newly diagnosed with thyroid cancer in 2012 in the U.S. and Europe was estimated to be approximately 52,000 and 53,000, respectively.
+The number of patients newly diagnosed with thyroid cancer in 2012 in South Korea was estimated to be 33,000, and in Asia was estimated to be 144,000.
 Although treatment is possible for most types of thyroid cancer, there are few treatment options available once thyroid cancer has progressed, therefore it remains a disease with significant unmet medical needs.

-Eisai is committed to exploring the potential clinical benefits of lenvatinib in order to further contribute to patients with cancer, including patients with thyroid cancer, and their families.
+Eisai is committed to exploring the potential clinical benefits of lenvatinib, and is working to obtain marketing approval in each country in Asia as soon as possible in order to further contribute to patients with thyroid cancer, and their families.

+Media Inquiries:

-Media Inquiries: Public Relations Department, Eisai Co., Ltd. +81-(0)3-3817-5120 human health care
+Public Relations Department,

+Eisai Co., Ltd.

++81-(0)3-3817-5120